Positivity of Peterson Schubert Calculus: Introduction

-\Cref{thm:mainintro} (also \cref{thm:mainpos} below) generalizes several positivity statements to arbitrary Lie type, while providing a uniform proof in all cases.
+are polynomials in $t$ with non-negative coefficients. \end{thm} \Cref{thm:mainintro} (\cref{thm:mainpos}~below) generalizes several positivity statements to arbitrary Lie type, while providing a uniform proof in all cases.
 In the case where $|I|=1$, i.e., $p_I$ is a divisor class, a positive Monk-Chevalley formula for the structure constants $c_{I,J}^K$ was obtained by Harada and Tymoczko \cite{harada.tymoczko:Monk} in Lie type A, and in arbitrary Lie type by Drellich \cite{drellich:monk}.
 For general $c_{I,J}^K$, and in Lie type A, Goldin and Gorbutt \cite{goldin.gorbutt:PetSchubCalc} found a manifestly positive combinatorial formula for all equivariant coefficients $c_{I,J}^K$ in the expansion \eqref{E:Pexp}.
 A different combinatorial model computing these coefficients in non-equivariant cohomology was recently obtained in \cite{abe.horiguchi.kuwata.zeng:left-right}.

-These previous results were proved for special choices of Coxeter elements $v_I$; our methods remove this constraint, and show that different choices of $v_I$ result in the rescaling of the basis elements by appropriate intersection multiplicities $m(v_I)$.
-In \cref{sec:intmult}, we compute $m(v_I)$ for a particular basis; in a future project we plan to find a formula for $m(v_I)$ for any Coxeter element $v_I$, see \cref{generalFormula}.

 The proof of \Cref{thm:mainintro} relies on the duality theorem, and on positivity statements proved by Graham \cite{graham:positivity}.
 The structure constants of the multiplication $\sigma_u\cup\sigma_v \in H^*_S(G/B)$ are positive in the sense of \Cref{thm:mainintro}.
 Hence it suffices to show that the coefficients $b_w^J \in H^*_S(pt)$ of the restricted classes $ \iota^*\sigma_w = \sum_J b_w^J p_J $ ($w \in W$ arbitrary) satisfy the same positivity.
-By the duality theorem, positivity of the coefficients $b_w^J$ is equivalent to positivity (in a suitable sense) of the coefficients $c_I^v$ in the Schubert expansion
+By the duality theorem, the positivity of the coefficients $b_w^J$ is equivalent to the positivity (in a suitable sense) of the coefficients $c_I^v$ in the Schubert expansion